-The Affordability cluster focuses on the tuition and fee costs in higher education.
+The Affordability cluster focuses on addressing Washingtonians' concerns about the costs associated with postsecondary education via tuition and fees, as well as a consideration of the lifetime earnings, debt, and employability that contributes to the overall value of a postsecondary credential.
 Washington has one of the most comprehensive and equitable state policies on affordability in the nation.
 For instance, Washington awards the highest amount of need-based grant aid per undergraduate full-time equivalent student in the country (Figure 4), and the total of state grants exceeds the total of federal Pell grants to Washington residents attending in-state institutions.